Finished the Gabriel Dropout anime and wondering where to pick up the

 | Zelel, Gabriel’s Brother | N/A | Anime-exclusive character and plot |

-What Is The Anime-Exclusive Content Not Found In The Manga?
+What Is The Anime-Exclusive Content Not Found In The Manga ?

 The most significant piece of anime-exclusive content is the entire story arc involving Gabriel’s strict older brother, Zelel, who visits from Heaven.
 This character and his related plot points were created entirely by the animation studio Doga Kobo.
-They do not appear anywhere in the original manga written by Ukami.
+They do not appear anywhere in the original

 If you only watched the anime, you might be surprised to find that this major character is completely absent from the source material.
 Studios often create original content like this for a few reasons:

-- 📝 To Create a Finale: The Zelel arc provided a narrative climax and a sense of resolution for the 12-episode series, which the gag-based manga did not necessarily have at that point.
+- 📝 To Create a Finale: The Zelel arc provided a narrative climax and a sense of resolution for the 12-episode series, which the gag-based

-- 🎨 To Expand on Themes: The arc explored Gabriel’s backstory and her relationship with Heaven in a more direct way.
+manga did not necessarily have at that point. - 🎨 To Expand on Themes: The arc explored Gabriel’s backstory and her relationship with Heaven in a more direct way.

 - 📅 To Fill Episode Runtimes: Sometimes original content is needed to round out an episode or season when there isn’t quite enough source material to adapt.